The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Limited third-party integrations compared to some competitors

-• Basic Plus: $42 per user/month - adds advanced tools like mass email campaigns and WhatsApp integration
+• Basic Plus: $42/user/month — mass email campaigns, WhatsApp integration

-• Business Plus: $84 per user/month - introduces deeper automation and custom roles Custom: Tailored pricing for teams of 10+ users
+• Custom: Tailored pricing for teams of 10+ users

 3. Freshsales: Best for AI-powered sales engagement